-(2) The amounts shown in this column reflect the value of performance shares at target performance for the fiscal 2023 grant in each of the scenarios listed based on the extent to which such performance shares become vested as of termination of employment.
+(2) The amounts shown in this column reflect the value of performance shares at target performance for the fiscal 2023 grant in each of the scenarios listed based on the extent to which such performance shares at target performance for the fiscal 2022 are not included above, as those became vested as of termination of employment.
 Performance shares granted in fiscal 2022 are not included above, as those became vested per their terms as of August 31, 2024, subject to the subsequent performance determination.
 Those fiscal 2022 performance share amounts, at target performance, are: \$72,344 for Mr. Mahajan, and \$434,047 for Ms. Barra.
 All such performance shares are included in the "2024 Outstanding equity awards at fiscal year-end" table above.